ReachableCEO/StartupStarterPackage/src/ProductPlan/Design-Architecture.md

 #### What software architecture style is being used?

-- ::Single-process desktop application (with plug-in extension modules).
+- ::Single-process desktop application (./with plug-in extension modules.md).
 - ::Client-server with a custom thick-clients and server.
 - ::2-tier web application: webserver/app-server, database.
 - ::3-tier web application: webserver, app-server, database.